pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * +10 on the first turn of user, otherwise 30% of the time

 * Beat Up
-  * +10 if partner has rage fist or justified and it is first turn of itself or partner
+  * +10 if partner has rage fist or justified and if it's the first turn for battler or partner on the field

+* Justified
+  * + 10 if move dark type and if it's the first turn for battler or partner on the field

 * Skill Swap
   * +10 if beneficial for partner